werf/werf/docs/pages/reference/registry/image_naming.md

 The procedure of creating such a layer will be referred to as **werf tag procedure**.

-## `--images-repo REPO` option

-For all commands related to a docker registry, werf uses a single option named `--images-repo REPO`.

-Using `REPO` werf constructs a [docker repository](https://docs.docker.com/glossary/?term=repository) as follows:

-* If werf project contains nameless image, werf uses `REPO` as docker repository.
-* Otherwise, werf constructs docker repository name for each image by following template `REPO/IMAGE_NAME`.

-E.g., if there is unnamed image in a `werf.yaml` config and `REPO` is `myregistry.myorg.com/sys/backend` then the docker repository name is the `myregistry.myorg.com/sys/backend`.
-If there are two images in a config — `server` and `worker`, then docker repository names are:
-* `myregistry.myorg.com/sys/backend/server` for `server` image;
-* `myregistry.myorg.com/sys/backend/worker` for `worker` image.

 ## Image tag parameters

 | option                    | description                          |